Claude Desktop Integration

 Section titled “Verifying receipts”After making tool calls, inspect the receipt store from your terminal:

-# List all receiptsmcp-proxy list -receipt-db ~/.agent-receipts/receipts.db
+# List all receipts (uses the default ~/.agent-receipts/receipts.db)mcp-proxy list

 Section titled “Gotchas”Absolute paths required.
 Claude Desktop launches MCP servers with a clean PATH.
 Use the full path to mcp-proxy (find it with which mcp-proxy) and the full path to the wrapped server binary.